pac-cee/intro-big-data/README.md

 ## Learning Path

-1. Start with Python fundamentals
+1. Start with Python fundamentals : done
 2. Move to data processing with Pandas and NumPy
 3. Learn about the Big Data ecosystem
 4. Work on real-world projects